 The Admissions Committee considers each applicant individually using the following criteria:

-Although several English and communications courses are available at Grove City College, the College does not have a program in English as a Second Language (ESL).
-Students applying to Grove City College should have a strong background in speaking and writing in English.
+Although several English and communication courses are available at Grove City College, the College does not offer a program in English as a Second Language (ESL).
+To be considered for admission, you should have a strong background in speaking and writing in English.

 In accordance with the Bureau of Educational and Cultural Affairs under the U.S. Department of State, Grove City College offers insurance coverage to international students with the following benefits: